Datttta/My_Notes/New words.md

 === *New words* ===

 1. lenient
-2. ration (ration plan)
+2.  (ration plan)
-3. gauge
+3.
-4. bracing (drag a book case against your font door for extra bracing)
+4.  (drag a book case against your font door for extra bracing)
-5. deligent
+5.
-6. beside
+6.
-7. overtly
+7.
-8. unmentionable
+8.
+9.  (friendship)

 === *Nuevas Palabras* ===